 Dental Implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

-Click here to learn all about implants and the best option for you to replace your missing tooth or teeth or your existing loose denture.
-Additionaly, you can also watch this Information Video.
+Watch this information video to learn all about implants and the best option for you to replace your missing tooth or teeth or your existing loose dentures.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the dental implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist or denturist is forming new replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
 Dr. Bhatha will uncover the implants and attach small posts, which will act as anchors for the artificial teeth.
 These posts protrude through the gums.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life throughout the entire dental implant procedure.